vkatta316/ITMD510/README.md

 This project is aimed at building an interface for an online movie ticket booking system.
 Giving customers a convenient way to buy movie tickets is the main objective of the online ticket reservation system.

-At the front end, we have used JavaFX and SceneBuilder, and at the back end, a MySQL server.
+Technologies

+JavaFX and SceneBuilder

+Database

+MySQL server.